-The journal SECURITY, ECONOMY & LAW is dedicated to following best practices on ethical matters, errors and retractions.
-The prevention of publication malpractice is one of the important responsibilities of the editorial board.
+The journal Security, Economy and Law is dedicated to following best practices on ethical matters, errors and retractions.
+The prevention of publication malpractice is one of the important responsibilities of the editorial team.
 Any kind of unethical behavior is not acceptable, and the journal does not tolerate plagiarism in any form.

 Authors submitting articles to Security, Economy and Law affirm that manuscript contents are original.
 Furthermore, they warrant that their article has neither been published elsewhere in any language fully or partly, nor is it under review for publication anywhere.